-The contribution requirement for active employees is governed by \$51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding options provided to political subdivisions by the Virginia General Assembly.
+The contribution requirement for active employees is governed by §51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding options provided to political subdivisions by the Virginia General Assembly.
 Employees are required to contribute 5.00% of their compensation toward their retirement.

-The Authority's contractually required contribution rate for the years ended June 30, 2021 and 2020 was 4.20% and 4.71% of covered employee compensation.
-The rates are based on an actuarially determined rates from actuarial valuations as of June 30, 2019 and 2017.
+The Authority's contractually required employer contribution rate for the years ended June 30, 2022 and 2021 was 4.20% of covered employee compensation.
+The rates are based on an actuarially determined rate from an actuarial valuation as of June 30, 2019.

 The rates, when combined with employee contributions, are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the Authority were \$33,847 and \$42,049 for the years ended June 30, 2021 and June 30, 2020, respectively.
+Contributions to the pension plan from the Authority were \$34,384 and \$33,847 for the years ended June 30, 2022 and June 30, 2021, respectively.